slint-ui/slint/docs/triage.md

 ## Triage Process

 1. The first person who identifies an issue can assign labels to it.
 Make sure to include at least one area label.
-2. Individuals responsible for the specific area should regularly check issues associated with their labels.
+   Add the `Need Triaging` label to the issue if triaging is not complete, so that the individual responsible for the area can continue with the process.
+2. Investigate the issue by trying to reproduce and analyze it.
+   (Is it for a specific platform? what part of the code is involved?
+Narrowing down to the root cause)
+3. If the issue can be done in less than one hour, do it now.
+   (Unless it's a low importance bug or some feature that would be a good candidate for a good-first-issue)
+4. Otherwise, evaluate if the area is correct, if this is a bug or an enhancement, set the right tag, maybe a priority.
+   If needed edit the description and title to make it more clear.
-   - Thank the reporter for reporting the issue.
+5. Answer the issue by thanking the reporter for reporting the issue.
+Asking relevant question if any.
-   - Assess the severity and other relevant factors.
-   - Try to reproduce the issue and request additional information if necessary.
-3. Ensure that most bugs are fixed before the release, unless they are low priority.
+   The comment can add context and information from the analyze step so that the next person looking at the issue can understand it better.

-4. Respond to issues reasonably fast.
+Issues should be responded to reasonably fast.
 Ideally, within one business day.
 Remember, effective communication and prompt action are essential for successful issue triaging.

+If an issue seems like a good candidate for a good-first-issue, add the `good first issue` label to it and add instructions in a comment on how to do it, ideally with link to the code.

 ## Filters